 We’ve seen the impact and chaos COVID-19 (Coronavirus) has caused on society: overcrowded hospital rooms, empty shelves at grocery stores, people advised not to leave their homes.
 But have you considered how this pandemic has affected pets around the globe?
 Find out what we are seeing when it comes to Coronavirus and your pet.

-Take China as an example.
-Thousands of pets were left home alone when their owners went into lockdown or were hospitalized.
-Many left just enough food and water to get them by, assuming they'd be home by now.
-It's been almost a month since they’ve evacuated, and they have yet to return home to their abandoned animals.
+Take China as an example: thousands of pets were left home alone when their guardians went into lockdown or were hospitalized.
+Many left just enough food and water to get them by, assuming they’d be home by now.
+It’s been almost a month since they’ve evacuated, and they have yet to return home to their abandoned animals.

-Around 50,000 pets have been abandoned in Wuhan, China, where the coronavirus first infected a human.* Although there is no way to know the exact number, many of those pets will never see their owners again.
+Around 50,000 pets have been abandoned in Wuhan, China, where the coronavirus first infected a human.
+Although there is no way to know the exact number, many of those pets will never see their pet parents again.
 All due to the deaths caused by COVID-19.

 CNN recently reported that many of those pets were found clinging for their life.
 Some animal advocates are even breaking into Wuhan’s homes to provide food for these starving pets.

-It's sad to think that so many pet owners didn't have enough time to create an emergency plan for their furry family.
+It’s sad to think that so many pet parents didn’t have enough time to create an emergency plan for their furry family.

-In China, families are abandoning pets at alarming numbers and there are reports that cats and dogs are being put down to prevent the spread of COVID-19.
-And there are many instances of animals being brutally killed.
-Pet's should not lose their lives because their owners are misinformed.
+In China, families are abandoning pets at alarming numbers and there are reports that cats and dogs are being put down to prevent the spread of COVID-19, and there are many instances of animals being brutally killed.
+Pet’s should not lose their lives because their guardians are misinformed.

 According to findings by groups like the American Veterinary Medical Association (AVMA), there still isn’t enough evidence supporting claims that pets can spread or contract COVID-19.
 Yet, you should still take proper precautions with Coronavirus and your pets in case of an emergency.